Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 | pic       | 1.21  |    513216 | 50456       | 0.787 | 37795.3   | 12616.8    |
 | Intel.pdf | 7.955 | 26192768  | 24033789    | 7.34  | 22459090.5| 1571454.9  |

 Much nicer!
-As seen the main part of compression was made in the previous part, so to speak.
-In general you always can improve compression result by doing more work by combining various techniques etc. Perhaps this is one of the main reason why LZ methods have gained such popularity for general purpose compression as their encoder and decoder can be asymmetrical, unlike PPM, and good part of the modeling work can be offloaded to the encoding part since fast decoding for such things is what we would like to have.
+As seen, the main part of compression was made in the previous part, so to speak.
+In general, you can always improve compression results by doing more work by combining various techniques, etc. Perhaps this is one of the main reasons why LZ methods have gained such popularity for general purpose compression as their encoder and decoder can be asymmetrical, unlike PPM, a good part of the modeling work can be offloaded to the encoding part since fast decoding for such things is what we would like to have.
 Just out of curiosity, we can check how far our simple model is from, for example, LZMA.
-For this purpose, I ran 7z with parameters -m0=LZMA2 -mx=9 -md=10m and take time from `user` colon.
+For this purpose, I ran 7z with parameters -m0=LZMA2 -mx=9 -md=10m and took time from `user` colon.

 | name      | compr. size |  bpb  | enc time | dec time |
 | :-------- | :---------- | :---- | :--------| :------- |